 Los Angeles is not an affordable city and you shouldn’t expect to save a bunch of money while visiting LA if you also want to take in some of the top sights and experiences.
 Nearly every aspect of travel in LA is expensive, however, it really isn’t more or less pricey than San Diego so it shouldn’t be a determining factor when deciding between the two cities.

-And for accommodation, opt for a bed in a hostel dorm or a room in a local’s house on Airbnb and stay in an outer suburb — Pasadena, Glendale and Highland Park are great options — rather than in more expensive areas like Santa Monica or Hollywood.
+And for accommodation, opt to stay in an outer suburb — Pasadena, Glendale and Highland Park are great options — rather than in more expensive areas like Santa Monica or West Hollywood.

 Things to Do in Los Angeles